brtkn/google-homepage/README.md

 -deconstruct and rebuild the site

--I changed my html and css after I saw this https://github.com/CatQueenCodes/google-homepage2
+-I've changed my html and css after I saw this https://github.com/CatQueenCodes/google-homepage2